 To verify the level of suitability of digital content, keyword blocking can be a rather blunt tool and can significantly impact reach for a campaign.
-Keyword blacklists, domain blacklists and whitelists can aid to customize requirements for brand specific nuances.
+Keyword exclusion lists, domain exclusion lists and inclusion lists can aid to customize requirements for brand specific nuances.
 For brand safety protection, brands can rely on IAS’s dynamic, page-level scoring and machine learning models informed by our data science team.
 Thanks to AI and machine learning, IAS’s brand safety solutions are able to continually improve their understanding of the digital landscape, and can automatically assess and determine the suitability of new pages.
 IAS also applies a human lens to continuously audit and enhance models in order to keep apace with the constantly evolving digital landscape.
 This combined approach ensures that brands reduce risk, protect their reputation, all while maximizing ad spend.

 To what extent does your brand safety strategy reflect industry-specific nuances?
 What can your brand learn from keyword blocking lists from other industries?
 Click here to learn more about how IAS can further protect your brand.